astralfrontier/astralfrontier.org-OLD/src/blog/2016-02-09-the-long-game.md

 The game needs breaks, slow times, and breather moments.
 But always give the group something to look forward to.

-### Keeping Track of Details
+_You'll get lost without a good road map._

-The more details matter to your game, the more likely you are to want a tool to keep track of them.
+The more important details are to your game, the more likely you are to want a tool to keep track of them.
 Shared documents courtesy of Google Docs, DropBox, Evernote, or Wikia can all help players keep track of important things.

-Wherever possible, there should be a space where every player can post something or edit what's already present.
+There should always be a space where each player can post something new, or edit what's already been posted.
 The players will naturally keep track of the things that are important to them.
-Letting players write original material pushes some of the weight of world-building off of your shoulders, which is good.

-You should strive for consistency in the things that matter, and be willing to retcon old events for the sake of keeping the game going.
-If something is important to you later, write it down.
+If the players don't care about a detail, and you don't either, it's okay to fudge it.
+If they care and you don't, encourage them to keep records.
+If you care and they don't, that's a problem for your story, not record keeping.
+The story elements you introduce are meant to grab their attention, after all.

-Similarly, not every idea will be good immediately.
+Not every idea will be good immediately.
-Write down your ideas for the future in your document storage system.
-Leaf through them every so often, or share some of them with the players to see what sounds interesting.

-### Role Models for Long Campaigns

-J. Michael Straczynski famously wrote his seminal television series "Babylon 5" in a way that long-running games can emulate.
-You can read more about it [here](http://io9.gizmodo.com/5985727/the-strange-secret-evolution-of-babylon-5).

-First, he had a solid set of criteria, and a clear long-term premise:
-"do for sci-fi television what Hill Street Blues did for cop shows".
-No cute robots, no kids.
+Write it down anyway.
+It will be useful in the future.

+_Everyone needs landmarks._
+A good long-running campaign won't ignore its own history.
+Prop up some "tent poles" in the campaign, things that the players can rely on for the most part.
+Long-lasting support NPCs, consistent and predictable technology or magic, a base of operations, and so on can contribute to a sense of continuity.

+_Your route will send you on detours.
+This is okay._
-Second, each of his story elements were written with some internal tension.
+Each of the characters that JMS wrote came with some internal tension.
-Individual characters had rivals, superiors, problems, and plans.
+People had rivals, superiors, problems, and plans.
 A single external menace, such as the Shadows in later seasons, could represent different things to different characters.
 They were a military or social conflict for Sheridan, but essentially a moral conflict for characters like Londo Mollari.

-Third, JMS structured his stories in ways that would survive changes in production, such as an actor leaving the show.
+JMS structured his stories in ways that would survive changes in production, such as an actor leaving the show.
 Many of these "trap doors" came from the internal tensions